Securing Passwords with Salt, Pepper, and Rainbows

 SELECT users.id FROM users WHERE hashed_password = ...

-I'm not sure that this actually buys anything over applying the hash function lots of times, but it sure looks pretty and I really wanted to make some sort of pun about using lots of pepper to make hashes spicy.
+I am not entirely sure this buys much over just applying the hash function many times, but it sure looks pretty — and I really wanted an excuse to make a pun about using lots of pepper to make hashes spicy.
 Sorry.

-Hell no. With a decent combination of the above using strong salts, peppers, and a decent number of hashing calls you've made it unlikely that someone who has stolen your password database can access your users' accounts using it.
-That doesn't mean that your users will pick sane or safe passwords, that your system is free of bugs, or that there aren't other ways into your system or of finding your users passwords.
+Not even close.
+With a solid combination of the above — strong salts, a good pepper, and a decent number of hashing rounds — you have made it unlikely that someone who steals your password database can use it to access accounts.
+But that doesn't mean your users will pick sane passwords, that your system is bug-free, or that there aren't other ways to find those passwords.